USU First Look: campaign graphics analysis - Honi Soit

 Onor Nottle – On Board with Onor

-Onor’s campaign is using a slightly desaturated version of Switch’s patented yellow, owning her factional support.
+Onor Nottle’s campaign is using a slightly desaturated version of Switch’s patented yellow, owning her factional support.
 Her value branding of ‘Environmental, Passionate, Feminist’ recalls fellow Switch members Isla Mobray and Telita Goile’s campaigns from last year.
 You can’t blame them for not wanting to deviate from a winning formula, but it would be good to get a unique indication of how the candidate plans to execute those values.

-Onor’s logo is a 1920’s ‘rubber hose’-style Sun character who wouldn’t be out of place on a juice box – time will tell if her campaign can maintain this sunny disposition.
+Nottle’s logo is a 1920’s ‘rubber hose’-style Sun character who wouldn’t be out of place on a juice box – time will tell if her campaign can maintain this sunny disposition.
 The Switch machine has clearly been mobilised for graphic design, with an impressively slick and trendy design that is consistent across logos, cover photos, and profile picture.

 With in-person campaigning set to begin on Monday, USU season has well and truly begun.
 Some candidates have hit a running start, with others left in the dust.
 Assuming that all candidates last until the final hurdle of voting days, it’s anyone’s guess who will be the lone candidate left unelected.